Telcrome/ai-trainer/README.md

 # Using Docker

-Docker and the provided DOCKERFILE support is currently experimental as it proved to slow down the GUI too much.
+Docker and the provided DOCKERFILE support is currently experimental as it proved to slow down the annotation GUI too much.
 When the transition to a web GUI is completed docker will be supported again.